animalSymbolicum/assumptions/README.md

 #>  III) are identically distributed, which means each value comes from the same distribution.
 #>  IV ) are independent, which means each value is not influenced by any other value.
 #> ******************************************************************************************
-#> If you confirm to acknowledge that under violation(s) of the assumptions the wilcoxon test
+#> If you confirm to acknowladge that under violation(s) of the assumptions the wilcoxon test
 #> the wilcoxon results might be wrong.
 #> Press [enter] to confirm
 ```